 A notorious Dark Web site, AlphaBay, was taken down in a massive operation by law enforcement agencies earlier this week.
 The details of the operation are still being released, as it appears to be an ongoing effort by the agencies involved.
 AlphaBay was an underground marketplace, where everything was for sale, for the right price.
 Shoppers could by talent, programs, drugs, guns, poisonous chemicals, personal information as well as counterfeit documents.
 The founder, Canadian Alexandre Cazes, was arrested and imprisoned but he committed suicide soon after his incarceration.
 Authorities seized his and his wife’s assets, which included their home in Thailand as well as a hotel and millions of dollars in cryptocurrency.

-AlphaBay had an over 200,000 active users when it was shuttered by the authorities, much larger then their previous catch: Silk Road.
+AlphaBay had over 200,000 active users when it was shuttered by the authorities, much larger than their previous catch: Silk Road.
 Silk Road had only 14,000 active users when its founder was arrested.
 Dutch authorities also took down Hansa, another marketplace similar to AlphaBay in June.
-AlphaBay has been linked to a multitude of the opioid overdoses and deaths in the United States, as well as other crimes related to the goods it provided.
+AlphaBay has been linked to a multitude of opioid overdoses and deaths in the United States, as well as other crimes related to the goods it provided.
 All around the world law enforcement agencies have moved to crack down on illicit Dark Web sites, as their toolset evolves the net draws ever tighter around the shadowy underside of the internet.
 Only time will tell if the Dark Web is done, or will its users find ever more clever ways to evade detection?